kingzamzon/docs/docs/coreConcepts/accessControl/conditionTypes/litActionConditions.md

 **Serrano Testnet Only**

 This feature currently only works on the Serrano Testnet.
-You must make sure you install the Serrano version of the Lit Protocol SDK, and connect to the Serrano Testnet.
-This is because the Jalapeno Mainnet does not have Lit Action support yet.
+Be sure to install the latest version of the Lit JS SDK V2, and connect to the Serrano Testnet.

 :::